Molt/ue4-vive-modular-pawn-bp/README.md

 ### Teleport (**Not yet implemented**)
 Moving the player's pawn to the location of the interaction, including basic collision/validity testing both for indication and confirmation.
 * Moving the player around (Teleport methods in *The Lab*)

 ### Trigger (**Not yet implemented**)
 Events triggered simply by moving the controller into the trigger volume.

+## Current Demo Scenes

+## To Do
+* Track when both controllers are active on an object so the ```On Out``` event doesn't fire the same way.
+* Find out how to access the grip and thumbstick press events.

 ## License
 The MIT License (MIT)